awslabs/aws-mysql-jdbc/README.md

 | `TEST_PASSWORD` | No | The database cluster password. | password |
 | `TEST_DB_USER` | No | User within the database that is identified with AWS IAM database authentication.
 This is used for AWS IAM authentication. | jane_doe |

+### Enable Logging
+Enable logging by specifying the `logger` parameter in the connection string.
+For more information on the configuration parameter, see [Debugging/Profiling](https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-connp-props-debugging-profiling.html).
+The driver currently does not support custom logging outside the usual logging frameworks like SLF4J.
+For more information on using SLF4J with the driver see [here](https://dev.mysql.com/doc/connector-j/5.1/en/connector-j-logging-slf4j.html).

 ## Known Issues
 ### SSLHandshakeException
 Using the driver with JDKs based on OpenJDK 8u292+ or OpenJDK 11.0.11+ will result in an exception: `SSLHandshakeException: No appropriate protocol`.
 This is due to OpenJDK disabling TLS 1.0 and 1.1 availability in `security.properties`.
 For additional information see "[Disable TLS 1.0 and TLS 1.1](https://java.com/en/configure_crypto.html#DisableTLS)".
 To resolve this exception, add the `enabledTLSProtocols=TLSv1.2` connection property when connecting to a database.

+### Read-Write Splitting
+The driver does not support read-write splitting yet.
+A possible solution for now is to utilize multiple connection pools.
+One can send write traffic to a connection pool connected to the writer cluster endpoint, and send read-only traffic to another pool connected to the reader cluster endpoint.

 ## Getting Help and Opening Issues